Diving support vessel

+Description

+A diving support vessel is a ship that is used as a floating base for professional diving projects.
+Basic requirements are the ability to keep station accurately and reliably throughout a diving operation, often in close proximity to drilling or production platforms, for positioning to degrade slowly enough in deteriorating conditions to recover divers without excessive risk, and to carry the necessary support equipment for the mode of diving to be used.

 History

 Commercial diving support vessels emerged during the 1960s and 1970s, when the need arose for offshore diving operations to be performed below and around oil production platforms and associated installations in open water in the North Sea and Gulf of Mexico.
 Until that point, most diving operations were from mobile oil drilling platforms, pipe-lay, or crane barges.
 The diving system tended to be modularised and craned on and off the vessels as a package.

 As permanent oil and gas production platforms emerged, the owners and operators were not keen to give over valuable deck space to diving systems because after they came on-line the expectation of continuing diving operations was low.

 However, equipment fails or gets damaged, and there was a regular if not continuous need for diving operations in and around oil fields.
 The solution was to put diving packages on ships.
 Initially these tended to be oilfield supply ships or fishing vessels; however, keeping this kind of ship 'on station', particularly during uncertain weather, made the diving dangerous, problematic and seasonal.
 Furthermore, seabed operations usually entailed the raising and lowering of heavy equipment, and most such vessels were not equipped for this task.

 This is when the dedicated commercial diving support vessel emerged.
 These were often built from scratch or heavily converted pipe carriers or other utility ships.
 The key components of the diving support vessel are: